ggsddd/study/README.md

 # study
-this repository is used to store different kinds of konwledge
+this repository is used to store different kinds of knowledge

+wow! there is a mistake on my sentence before.